harahauk/linux-vm-tools/README.md

 ### General Security
 The modifications made to the guests carries serious security risks.
 I do not condone exposing any guests changed by these scripts to public network-segments.

-### Fedora
+### Wayland (Fedora 43, AlmaLinux 10)
 Since Fedora `43` is being shipped without `X11` in favor of `Wayland` some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but xvnc is proving harder to convince.
-For now I have no solution, will look into [WayVNC] and similar implementations.
+For now I have no solution that is not ugly as sin, will look into [WayVNC] and similar implementations.
 Since Fedora 42 is EOL in about three months no effort will be made to support Fedora on X11.
+AlmaLinux 9 is still supported for 6 years.